Coulomb screening

 include_energy_renormalization#

-Whether to compute the real part of the retarded polarization and/or self-energy.
+Whether to compute the Hermitian part of the retarded polarization and/or self-energy.

 Possible values are "self-energy", "polarization", and "both".

-The full retarded interaction quantities are complex-valued, where the real part is computed from the imaginary part using the Kramers-Kronig relations:
+The full retarded interaction quantities are general complex-valued matrices, where the Hermitian part is computed from the skew-Hermitian part using the Kramers-Kronig relations:

-The real part only leads to only a shift in the energy, so it is often neglected:
+The Hermitian part only leads to only a shift in the energy, so it is often neglected:

-The default is to only include the real part in the Coulomb screening self-energy and not in the polarization.
+The default is to only include the skew-Hermitian part in the Coulomb screening self-energy and not in the polarization.

-The real part is computed using a Hilbert transform.
-For the Coulomb
+The Hermitian part is computed using a Hilbert transform.
+For the

-screening self-energy, this Hilbert transform can lead to errors at
+Coulomb screening self-energy, this Hilbert transform can lead to

-the edges of the energy window.
-The apply_hilbert_correction
+errors at the edges of the energy window.
+The

-option can be used to apply a correction to the Hilbert transform to
+be used to apply a correction to the Hilbert transform to mitigate

 apply_hilbert_correction#